 Yes, for small-area concrete pouring, you can vibrate concrete by hand using a hand screed or concrete hammer to eliminate air bubbles.
 This can achieve the same effect as using a mechanical vibrator.

-What machine is used to vibrate concrete?
+What machine vibrates concrete?

 What thickness should you vibrate concrete?